 While we’re on the topic of hiking when it’s dark out, you’ll also want to pack some head lamps.
 They’ll help you see where you’re going while navigating the trails at night, and they’ll make the hiking process so much easier.
 We highly recommend against depending on the moonlight for your night hikes.
 It’s not worth the consequences that come with being unprepared on a winding mountain trail with low visibility.

 Let me tell you from personal experience — as someone who is the ultimate mosquito magnet — you need to have bug spray on you during the summer months.
 This isn’t just relevant for elopements happening in places with high humidity.
 Sure, if you’re eloping in a place like Asheville, North Carolina, bringing bug spray may be a no-brainer.
 But even in places like Aspen, Colorado, where the air is much drier, you’ll be thankful you brought that bug spray.
 Nobody wants red bumps on their body on their elopement day, so make sure this is marked off your elopement checklist!

 Another seemingly obvious one, but sometimes an easy one to forget.
 Make sure to toss your vow notebooks and rings into your elopement day pack.
-We recommend keeping them in a safe compartment together.
+We recommend keeping them in a safe compartment together (in a Ziplock baggie is best, if you’re carrying your elopement bouquet in the same pack).
 Basically anything that’s necessary for the elopement ceremony itself should be kept together in your bag.
 They’ll be so much easier to access when your pack is filled with all of the necessary things for the adventure elopement.